mixologee/tirvandor/homebrewery-files/world-guide-homebrewery.md

 ### The Order of the Threefold Path

-Paladins and clerics who serve Aethros, Nythara, and Mortas together, believing these three form a complete cycle of light, shadow, and ending.
+Paladins and clerics who serve Aethor, Moira, and Mordain together, believing these three form a complete cycle of light, shadow, and ending.
 Elite monster hunters and protectors of the innocent.

 ### The Green Faith

 A druidic organization spanning both continents, dedicated to Sylvara and the Primordials.
 They maintain the sacred groves and regulate who may learn primal magic.

-### The Academies of Zarathos
+### The Academies of Moira

 Institutions of magical learning that combine religious devotion with arcane study.
 They sometimes clash with traditional religious authorities over the role of magic in society.